 Students may take 2-credit CAMS-UA courses, so long as they satisfy the required minimum of 18 credits to complete the minor.

-Courses taken for the CAMS minor cannot be applied to another major or minor, unless a student is a Psychology major at the NYU College of Arts and Science; a Social Work major at the NYU Silver School of Social Work; a student in the Department of Teaching and Learning at NYU Steinhardt; or a Nursing student at the NYU Rory Meyers College of Nursing.
+Courses taken for the CAMS minor cannot be applied to another major or minor, unless a student is: a Psychology major at the NYU College of Arts and Science; a Social Work major at the NYU Silver School of Social Work; an Applied Psychology major at NYU Steinhardt or a student in the Department of Teaching and Learning at NYU Steinhardt; or a Nursing student at the NYU Rory Meyers College of Nursing.
 Note well that a College of Arts and Science student who double counts a major (or other minor) course toward the CAMS minor cannot also double count a CAMS course toward the major (or other minor).

 Psychology and Social Work majors (or minors) may count one and only one course toward both the CAMS minor and their major (or minor).
-In the specific case of Psychology, the only permissible double counting is either PSYCH-UA 1 or the equivalent AP credit.
+In the specific case of Psychology, the only permissible double counting is either PSYCH-UA 1 Intro to Psychology or the equivalent AP credit.

 Neural Science majors may count one major course toward the CAMS minor, but no CAMS courses are allowed to count toward the major in Neural Science.

-Teaching and Learning students at NYU Steinhardt may double count one of the following applied psychology courses toward their major and the CAMS minor: APSY-UE 20, 21, 22, 23 (2 credits each).
+Applied Psychology majors at NYU Steinhardt may double count APSY-UE 2 only toward both the CAMS minor and their major.
+Teaching and Learning students at NYU Steinhardt may double count one of the following applied psychology courses toward the CAMS minor and their major: APSY-UE 20, 21, 22, 23 (2 credits each).

 Nursing students at NYU Rory Meyers College of Nursing may count both PSYCH-UA 1 Intro to Psychology and APSY-UE 1271 Developmental Psychology Across the Lifespan toward their major and the CAMS minor.
 To complete the CAMS minor, Nursing students must take an additional three courses selected from the CAMS course offerings, one of which must be CAMS-UA 101 Child & Adolescent Psychopathology.